Harvesting SSL Certificate Data to Identify Web-Fraud: Certificate-based Classifier

-Similar to machine-learning-based spam filtering solutions, the larger the training data set, the better the performance is.
-We believe that our solution may incur false positives when actually deployed.
-However, the number of false positives can be reduced by training on larger data sets and newer samples.
+Similar to machine-learning-based spam filtering solutions, a larger training data set results in better performance.
+We acknowledge that our solution would incur false positives when actually deployed.
+However, the number of false positives can be reduced by training on larger data sets and constantly updating training samples (See Section \ref{setsizes}).

-We note that the use of the classifier alone cannot successfully detect \textit{all} phishing web sites, since it only works with HTTPS.
-However, our approach can be combined with other phishing mitigation techniques (e.g.,~\cite{wu2006,protectphish,learnphishemails}) to enhance the overall accuracy.
-Our results show how clearly limited information pulled from SSL certificates (which has been overlooked before) can help in distinguishing phishing and legitimate domains in the context of {\em claimed-to-be} secure navigation.